-Available in your Jayco fold-down camper are several types of fresh water containers and filling methods based on options purchased.
+Available in your Jayco folding camping trailer are several types of fresh water tanks and filling methods based on options purchased.
 Each type is explained below along with its operation.

-- A five gallon portable water jug is located inside the cabinet nearest the sink.
+- 1. A five gallon portable water tank is located inside the cabinet nearest the sink.
 A 3/8" non-pressure hose is attached to the container. - 2.
 A ten gallon (or larger) water tank may be permanently installed in your camper.
-To fill the container, open the lid as shown.
-(Fig. 8) Insert or hold the water hose and fill to the desired capacity.
-The container has an overflow outlet, but care must be taken to not overfill the tank.
+To fill the tank, open the lid as shown.
+(Fig. 4-1) Insert or hold the water hose and fill to the desired capacity.
+The tank has an overflow outlet, but care must be taken to not overfill it.

-CAUTION: Overfilling the tank can potentially pressurize the container and cause leakage.
+CAUTION: Overfilling the tank can potentially pressurize it and cause leakage.

-- 3. Water may be received into the system through a direct hookup, referred to as "city water hook-up," (Fig. 9) when attached to entry supply and water hose. - Operation of hand pump: - Tank Water place handle into vertical position, using short strokes.
-Allow 10-20 seconds to prime pump and fill the water lines before filling sink. - 5.
-City Water move handle down slowly to open "CW" valve.
+- 3. Water may be received into the system through a direct hookup, referred to as "city water connection," (Fig. 4-2) when attached to entry supply and water hose. - 4.
+Operation of hand pump:

+Tank Water - place handle into vertical position, using short strokes.
+Allow 10-20 seconds to prime pump and fill the water lines before filling sink.

+City Water - move handle down slowly to open "CW" valve.
 Hold in this position for quick use.
 Press down completely to lock for continuous water flow.

-WARNING: Handle should be in the TANK WATER position when connecting City Water to avoid City Water spill.
+WARNING: Handle should be in the TANK WATER position when connecting city water to avoid city water spill.